Roy DeMeo: Gemini Method

 As the 1970s progressed, DeMeo cultivated his followers into a crew experienced with the process of murdering and dismembering victims.
 With the exception of killings intended to send a message to any who would hinder their criminal activities, or murders that presented no other alternative, a set method of execution was established by the DeMeo crew to ensure that victims would be dispatched quickly and then made to disappear.
-The style of execution was dubbed the "Gemini Method", after the Gemini Lounge, a bar which served as the primary hangout of the crew, as well as the site where most of their victims were killed.
+The style of execution was dubbed the "Gemini Method" after the Gemini Lounge, a bar which served as the crew's primary hangout, as well as the site where most of their victims were killed.

-The process of the Gemini Method, as revealed by multiple crew members and associates who became government witnesses in the early 1980s, was to lure the victim through the side door of the lounge and into the apartment in the back portion of the building.
-At this point, a crew member, almost always DeMeo according to crew member-turned-government witness Frederick DiNome, would approach with a silenced pistol in one hand and a towel in the other, shooting the victim in the head then wrapping the towel around the victim's head wound like a turban to stanch the blood flow.
+The process of the Gemini Method, as revealed by multiple crew members and associates who became government witnesses in the early 1980s, was to lure the victim through the side door of the lounge and into an apartment in the back portion of the building.
+At this point, a crew member – almost always DeMeo according to crew member-turned-government witness Frederick DiNome – would approach with a silenced pistol in one hand and a towel in the other, shooting the victim in the head then wrapping the towel around the victim's head wound like a turban to stanch the blood flow.
 Immediately after, another member of the crew, originally Rosenberg, would stab the victim in the heart to prevent more blood from pumping out of the gunshot wound.
 By then, the victim would be dead, at which point the body would be stripped of clothing and dragged into a bathroom, where the remaining blood drained out or congealed within the body.
 This was to eliminate the messiness of the next step, when crew members would place the body onto plastic sheets laid out in the main room and proceed to dismember it, cutting off the arms, legs and head.